LideLinusZhang/Todo-CLI/README.md

 # Todo CLI
 ## Available Commands
 ```
 add-category        Add a todo category.
 add-item            Add a todo item to a pre-existing category.
 delete-category     Delete a todo category and all items under it.
 delete-item         Delete a todo item.
 modify-item         Modify a todo item.
 modify-category     Modify a todo category.
 list-categories     Display todo categories.
 list-items          List all todo items under a category.
 sync-from-server    Synchronize all categories and items from the server to local.
+sign-up             Create an account for synchronization.
+generate-completion Generate a tab-complete script for the given shell
 ```
 ## Detailed Explanations
 ### Add Category